Newtonian-like behavior of starting vortex flow in superfluid helium at high Reynolds numbers: Results

 We observe a remarkable agreement between the experimental and numerical results, indicating strongly that the flows under investigation are occurring apparently in a Newtonian fluid, at least in the range of parameters here considered.
 Indeed, at sufficiently small times, the vortex trajectories associated to the flat plate (BF) and to the NACA section (AN,BN,CN) are almost indistinguishable -- both profiles have a trailing edge sharper than that of the elliptical section.
 The closer agreement observed at later times between the trajectories associated to the flat plate (BF) and to the elliptical profile (AE,BE,CE) can be explained considering that, at these late times, the sizes of the starting vortex and section become comparable, i.e. one could say that the symmetry of the flat plate and elliptical profile is seen by the vortex (for the NACA section the leading edge is less sharp than the trailing one).
-Note also that, as shown in table~\ref{tab}, the Reynolds number of the direct numerical simulation is much smaller than those of the experiments, i.e. our results indicate that, for the studied accelerating motions, Reynolds number effects should be negligible -- this is consistent with the numerical results reported by \cite{sader} for different types of starting flows.
+More generally, the worsening of the agreement at later times, between the numerical and experimental results, might be due to three-dimensional, finite-size effects, which are not considered in the numerical scheme.
+Note also that, as shown in table~\ref{tab}, the Reynolds number of the direct numerical simulation is much smaller than those of the experiments, i.e. our results indicate that, for the studied accelerating motions, Reynolds number effects should be negligible -- this is consistent with the numerical results reported by \citet{sader} for different types of starting flows.